moloco/docs/van-sdk/s2s.md

 ## Instructions

-Like many other RESTful APIs, VAN APIs use resource entities to construct a URL.
+Like many other RESTful APIs, VAN API use resource entities to construct a URL.
 Mainly we use two entities `O-Event` and `P-Event` and the final URL format looks like this:

 O-Event
 > https://tracker-us.adsmoloco.com/tracking/post_o?o=%s